rwb/c200/README.md

 * Let's review the test we conducted last week pertaining to the abolition of the death penalty in 15 states.
 * Step 1: specify the hypothesis to be tested; we generally call this the *null hypothesis*.
 Generally, we test a null hypothesis about a population parameter value based on sample data.
 In this case, we will say that the population parameter is p0 and the hypothesis to be tested is that p0 = 1/2.
 This implies that homicide rates are *equally likely* to increase or decrease when a state abolishes the death penalty.
 Note that we do not observe p0, we can only infer whether the evidence is strong enough to reject the hypothesis that p0 is 1/2.
 * Step 2: What evidence would convince us that p0 is not 1/2?
-Last week, we approached this problem by thinking about a 95% confidence interval or 955 margin of error interval for the sample estimate of the probability that a state's homicide rate increases when it abolishes the death penalty.
+Last week, we approached this problem by thinking about a 95% confidence interval or 95% margin of error interval for the sample estimate of the probability that a state's homicide rate increases when it abolishes the death penalty.
 If we divide the number of states where the homicide rate increased after abolition by the total number of states that abolished the death penalty, we get the sample estimate of the probability that a state's homicide rate increases when it abolishes the death penalty.
 We will call this estimate, ps.
-We will reject the hypothesis that p0 = 1/2 if the 95% confidence interval or margin of error around ps includes 1/2.
+We will fail to reject the hypothesis that p0 = 1/2 if the 95% confidence interval or margin of error around ps includes 1/2.
 * Step 3: When we collect our data we find that 15 states abolished the death penalty after 1970; among these 15 states, we see that in 6 instances, the homicide rate increased after abolition while it decreased in the other 9 instances.
 This means that ps = 6/15 (which reduces to 2/5 or 0.40).
 * Step 4: Based on our lookup [table](https://github.com/rwb/c200/blob/main/gfiles/binomial-table.pdf), we see that the 95% confidence interval associated with this estimate is [0.188,0.647].
 Since this interval includes the number 1/2, we *fail to reject* the hypothesis that p0 = 1/2.